Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: WISE Lightcurves

 For all observations in a given visit, we calculate the mean time and $W1$/$W2$/$W1-W2$ measurement.
-We use \texttt{scipy.interpolate.splrep} in Python to find the 3$^{\rm rd}$-order B-spline representation of the binned lightcurves, adopting a smoothing factor \texttt{s=10}.
+We use \texttt{scipy.interpolate.splrep} in Python to find the 3$^{\rm rd}$-order basis spline (a.k.a.
+B-spline, which performs a spline fit using spline basis functions, \citealt{deboor78}) representation of the binned lightcurves, adopting a smoothing factor \texttt{s=10}.
 This returns the knots, B-spline coefficients, and degree of the spline.
 By definition, 3$^{\rm rd}$-order splines are differentiable, so we use \texttt{scipy.interpolate.splev} to evaluate the first derivative of the spline interpolant, and find the times when the derivative changes sign --- i.e., when the lightcurve reaches a maximum or minimum.
 As metrics of the characteristic timescale of the lightcurve, we calculate the frequency of zero-crossings of the first derivative of the spline interpolant, $\nu_0$ --- calculated as the number of times the derivative passes through zero, divided by the time baseline of the lightcurve --- $\langle \Delta t \rangle$, the mean of the differences between successive zero-crossings, and the standard deviation of the differences between successive zero-crossings, $\sigma_{\Delta t}$.
 For stars with fewer than four visits, we automatically assign $\nu_0 = \langle \Delta t \rangle = \sigma_{\Delta t} = {\tt NaN}$.
 The right panels of Figure \ref{fig:ex_lc} show this process on the $W1$ lightcurve plotted in the left panels.
 The blue points are the binned $W1$ measurements (the errors are smaller than the size of the points), and the dotted black lines are the spline interpolant (top right) and corresponding derivative (bottom right).